AdobeDocs/marketo.en/help/marketo/product-docs/administration/tags/create-a-program-channel.md

    >[!TIP]
    >
-   >The&nbsp;**Step**&nbsp;number is used for sorting of program statuses.
+   >The **Step** number is used for sorting of program statuses.
 Keep in mind that people cannot go backwards in these progression steps.
 They can only change status to a higher or equal value status.
 Use the equal values when statuses are intended to switch back and forth as opposed to a progression.

 1. Enter the last program **Status** and **Step** number.